geoscixyz/gpg/content/inversion/inversion_basics.rst

 **Case 1**: when \\(N>M\\), that is, when there is more data than unknowns, (e.g., finding the magnetic dipole parameters) We can post the inverse problem as one of the finding the best fitting model

 **Case 2**: when \\(M>N\\), that is, when there are more unknowns than data, (e.g. 3D inversion of gravity or magnetics).
 This is a non-unique problem.
-We need to incorporate addictional information about the model into the inversion.
+We need to incorporate additional information about the model into the inversion.

 Remark: Case 1, finding a few parameters is simpler, so we will deal with that first.